Lionsberg/old-lionsberg-wiki/Lionsberg Community Information/Meetings/Meta Project Navigation, 2022-07-20.md

 - In the Lionsberg System, commitments are made as a TEAM.
 - Inside of the Team, rich internal human dynamics determine how things get done or not.
 - Teams self select, and teams have a duty to elevate and transform towards thier potential, including changing the team as required.
-- The System relies on strong Teams to autonomouosly govern themselves.
+- The System relies on strong Teams to autonomously govern themselves.
 - This couples with a [[Zero Blame Environment]] to ensure that the weight of the project doesn't rest on any one individual or team, but on the entire [[Team of Teams]].